 This dish is best when served piping hot, right off the stove.
 I have warmed leftovers for lunch the following day, and while still good, it is not quite as good.
 The seafood gets a bit overcooked.

 This dish does not stand up well to freezing.

-Fresh shrimp and scallops work the best in this recipe.
-Like many of you, fresh seafood can be difficult to find where I live, so I often use with frozen.
+Fresh shrimp and scallops work best in this recipe.
+Like many of you, fresh seafood can be challenging to find where I live, so I often use frozen.
 If you are buying previously frozen seafood from behind the case, ask when it was defrosted.
-They shouId be able to tell you.
-It is often better to buy the bag of frozen seafood and thaw it when you need it.
+They should be able to tell you.
+It is often better to buy a bag of frozen seafood and thaw it when you need it.

 - Garlic slicer or sharp paring knife